Will painting my vinyl siding increase the value of my home?

 Many people ask me if painting my vinyl siding increases the value of my home.
 It MAY increase the short term value of your home to an unsuspecting buyer PROVIDED you had the vinyl siding painted IMMEDIATELY before you put your home on the market.
-However, the fact is, you have irreversibly damaged the vinyl siding, entirely voided the warranty, and are on the flight path of near-future events that will cause you money and regret!
+However, you have irreversibly damaged the vinyl siding, entirely voided the warranty, and are on the flight path of near-future events that will cause you money and regret!

 The biggest problems with painting vinyl siding.